mutagha/observability-zero-to-hero/README.md

 Docker: Collects logs from Docker containers.

-Forward: Receives logs from other Fluentd or Fluent Bit instances.

-Filter Plugins
+    2  Processing and Filtering:

+Fluent Bit processes the collected logs using filters to parse, modify, and enrich the log data.

+Filters can be used to add metadata, parse JSON logs, or exclude certain logs based on conditions.

   These plugins allow you to process and modify the incoming data:

 Grep: Filters logs based on matching or excluding patterns.